 We have built a research and development organization that includes expertise in discovery research, preclinical development, product formulation, analytical and medicinal chemistry, manufacturing, clinical development and regulatory and quality assurance.
 We operate cross-functionally and are led by an experienced research and development management team.
 We use rigorous project management techniques to assist us in making disciplined strategic research and development program decisions and to limit the risk profile of our product pipeline.
 We also access relevant market information and key opinion leaders in creating target product profiles and, when appropriate, as we advance our programs to commercialization.
-We engage third parties on a limited basis to conduct portions of our preclinical research nor do any of these third parties conduct a major portion of our preclinical research.
-In addition, we engage multiple clinical sites to conduct our clinical trials; however we are not substantially dependent upon any third parties for our preclinical research nor do any of them conduct a major portion of our clinical trials; however we are not substantially dependent upon any one of these sites for our clinical trials nor do any of them conduct a major portion of our clinical trials.
+We engage third parties on a limited basis to conduct portions of our preclinical research; however, we are not substantially dependent upon any third parties for our preclinical research nor do any of these third parties conduct a major portion of our preclinical trials nor do any of them conduct a major portion of our clinical trials.
 Research and development expenses were \$15.9 million, \$9.6 million, and \$5.8 million in 2007, 2006, and 2005, respectively.